francois-rd/coma/docs/source/tutorials/hooks.rst

     .. warning::

-        In user-defined hooks, never make decisions based on directly inspecting the ``data.command`` object.
+        In user-defined hooks, be sure to **never** make decisions based on directly inspecting the ``data.command`` object.
 Not only are function-based commands :ref:`implicitly wrapped <invocation_init_hook>` in a class, but also the value of ``data.command`` changes from a class type to an instance of that class as part of this default init hook.

-        Instead, use :attr:`data.name <coma.hooks.base.HookData.name>` if you need to determine which command is being invoked, since the command name is guaranteed to be unique across all declared commands.
+        Instead, use :attr:`data.name <coma.hooks.base.HookData.name>` if you need to determine which command is being invoked, since the command name is guaranteed to be **unique** across all declared commands.

 **Default Main Run Hook:**